U.S. to seek detention of billionaire Macau real estate developer's aide

-NEW YORK (Reuters) - U.S. prosecutors will go to court on Tuesday to argue that a billionaire Macau developer’s aide presents too much of a flight risk to be released on bail after he was arrested on charges of lying about why he and his boss brought $4.5 million into the United States.
+NEW YORK, Sept 28 (Reuters) - U.S. prosecutors will go to court on Tuesday to argue that a billionaire Macau developer’s aide presents too much of a flight risk to be released on bail after he was arrested on charges of lying about why he and his boss brought $4.5 million into the United States.

 Jeff Yin, assistant to real estate developer Ng Lap Seng, was arrested with his boss on Sept.
 19. Yin was set to be released on a $1 million bond and placed under house arrest at his mother’s California home.